-The BCT Wanted Credits List displays 60 credits for PCT 3986 in this non-TEC Offset Trading Group.
-The other credit class attributes (IBRA subregion and Hollow-Bearing Tree status) match the owner's TEC credits.
+The Wanted Credit List can be searched for this non-TEC Offset Trading Group and for the IBRA subregion and Hollow-Bearing Tree status that match the owner's TEC credits.
+The owner can select any PCT that is within the non-TEC Offset Trading Group.

-In this case, the credit owner can use their PCT 3986 credits to submit a bid for the non-TEC wanted credits.
+The Wanted Credits List displays 60 credits for this non-TEC Offset Trading Group for PCT 3993.
+In this case, the credit owner can use their EEC credits to submit a bid for PCT 3993 as non-TEC wanted credits.

-3.4 Wanted credits in Western Sydney with specific eligibility requirements
+3.5 Wanted credits in Western Sydney with specific eligibility requirements

-Cumberland Plain Woodland in the Sydney Basin Bioregion (CPW) and Shale Gravel Transition Forest in the Sydney Basin Bioregion (SGTF) credits in the Cumberland, Sydney Cataract, Burragorang, Wollemi or Yengo subregions are wanted by the BCT to meet current and future requirements of the Growth Centres Biodiversity Offsets Program.
+Cumberland Plain Woodland in the Sydney Basin Bioregion (CPW) and Shale Gravel Transition Forest in the Sydney Basin Bioregion (SGTF) credits in the Cumberland, Sydney Cataract, Burragorang, Wollemi or Yengo subregions are wanted by the BCT to meet current and future requirements of the Growth Centres Biodiversity Offsets Program and the Cumberland Plain Conservation Plan Biodiversity Stewardship Program.

-Further information on the Growth Centres Biodiversity Offsets Program and eligibility requirements for these credit classes are listed in Appendix 2.
+Further information, including eligibility requirements for these credit classes, are listed in Appendix 1.

-Handy hint:

-If you are a landholder or credit owner with CPW or SGTF credits in the Cumberland, Sydney Cataract, Burragorang, Wollemi or Yengo subregions you should consider participating even if you are unsure about whether you meet the eligibility requirements.
+Handy hint: If you are a landholder or credit owner with CPW or SGTF credits in the Cumberland, Sydney Cataract, Burragorang, Wollemi or Yengo subregions you should consider participating even if you are unsure about whether you meet the eligibility requirements.
 The BCT will review your bid information to determine whether it meets the relevant eligibility criteria.
 Please note that the BCT may request additional information including plot data or spatial shapefiles to review and process your bid.